Halverson-lab/Amplicon_Consensus_Taxonomy/README2.md

 # Options:
 # -h, --help      Display this help message
 # -b, --build     Build new database
-# -d, --default   Build new standard-format database from latest NCBI 16S RefSeq and rrnDB
+# -d, --default   Rebuild the default ACT database from latest NCBI 16S RefSeq and rrnDB, grouped by default
 # -g, --group     Group and rename highly similar sequences in the database
 # -s, --sintax    Build new database from a sintax/usearch formatted database
 # -a, --add       Add user provided sequences to database